 Albert Agustinoy Guilayn, gambling specialist and partner in DLA Piper Spain said that a number of gambling businesses have just been waiting for such an opportunity.
 Many industry representatives are of the opinion that granting licenses to as many casino operators as possible will prevent the further decline of the Spanish online gambling market.

-Referring to the high tax rates imposed on gaming operators and also to the fact that around 70% of the market has already been grabbed by PokerStars, Guilayn said, “Spain’s market is small and it is dubious that poker is going to expand due to several issues.”
+Referring to the high tax rates imposed on betting sites in Spain and also to the fact that around 70% of the market has already been grabbed by PokerStars, Guilayn said, “Spain’s market is small and it is dubious that poker is going to expand due to several issues.”

 He further said: “I think any possible expansion of the market will be taking place due to the introduction of slots and more competitive products.
 One way would be to start thinking about more comprehensive offers that include more than a single product.”
 He opines that operators could create multi-gaming products that include not only poker, but also online slots and other online casino games.